GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2023-12-13 09:17 UTC

+GuidedTrack is behaving well.
+The Q&A site, https://answers.guidedtrack.com/, is back, too.

 ## 🟡 2023-12-13 02:53 UTC

 GuidedTrack is behaving well.
 The Q&A site, https://answers.guidedtrack.com/, is down.
 We'll look into it soon, but we don't consider it on fire since the site is rarely used, as far as we know.